How Non-Compliance with Grease Trap Regulations Can Cost You Big

 When we think of protecting the environment, a grease trap is not something that normally comes to mind, but a clean grease trap can help.
 When a grease trap becomes full and overflows into the sewer or backs up the plumbing, the FOG can then escape into major waterways or underground drain fields.
 This can then damage the natural environment.
 Grease trap cleaning can prevent damage to the environment (and avoid hefty environmental fines).

 Grease trap cleaning saves money from fines and unexpected costly repairs.
 Watching your grease trap, knowing when it is filling up, and calling us to empty and clean the trap can save money.
 We have over 30 years of experience and with a simple call, we can arrange the cleaning and maintenance of your grease trap before it’s too late.
-Check us out by visiting this page to learn about all our services and how we can help you.
+Check us out to learn about all our services and how we can help you.

 Why Do Commercial Kitchens Need Grease Traps